philbertshea/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
+There is a command available to redo

+  Use case resumes at step 2.
+* 1b.
 No command has been run before.

-  * 1a1.
+  * 1b1.
 TAssist displays an error message.

   Use case ends.
-* 1b.
+* 1c.
 No available command to redo.
-  * 1b1.
+  * 1c1.
 TAssist displays an error message.

   Use case ends.
+*

 ### Non-Functional Requirements